ferdinandhuang/mnist_test/README.md

-# minist_test
+# mnist_test
-deeplearning demo for minist, include linear regression, cnn and so on
+deeplearning demo for mnist, include linear regression, cnn and so on